How to Find a Data Science Job (Advice from a NASA Datanaut)

-Build the right foundation
+Build the Right Foundation

-“I advise you to [...] take some free online courses from platforms like Coursera, EdX, and MIT OpenCourseWare,” Alyssa said.
+“Take some free online courses from platforms like Coursera, EdX, and MIT OpenCourseWare,” Alyssa said.
 Specifically, she recommended MIT and Harvard’s intro to computer science courses, MIT’s course on machine learning and statistics, and Stanford’s course on machine learning.

 “I’ve taken a few Dataquest courses and found them very helpful,” she said.
 “I took Command Line and Git and Version Control; I’d also recommend that.”

 “I worked very hard over time to exceed expectations at my internship at Pacific Life this summer, and that’s how I landed my full-time data scientist role.
 I also have previous internship experiences too; I had two or three internships in data analysis.
 That definitely helped me to gain more experience, skills, and expertise.”

 “Your strong online presence will not only help you in applying for jobs,” Alyssa said, “but employers and others may also reach out to you with freelance projects, interviews, and speaking engagements.”